Acid Rap: Background and production

-Production

-Bennett used artists and producers from Chicago who he had also worked with before.
+Bennett used artists and producers from Chicago with whom he had collaborated before.
 The acid jazz sound of the mixtape can be attributed to the collaboration of artists and producers from multiple genres.
-Bennett has said, "People that I worked with on other projects from multiple genres just came together to make a dope tape."
-Bennett attributes most of the funky or jazz sound to Peter Cottontale saying, "Peter Cottontale is a really sick jazz pianist."
+Bennett remarked, "People that I worked with on other projects from multiple genres just came together to make a dope tape."
+Bennett attributes most of the funky or jazz sound to Peter Cottontale, saying, "Peter Cottontale is a really sick jazz pianist."

-Bennett describes Acid Rap as more of a music based album and less of a story-based album when compared to his previous mixtape.
-When asked to compare 10 Day to Acid Rap Bennett said, "Acid Rap is just a whole different monster; it's me as an adult making great music instead of a kid trying to explain a story.
+Bennett describes Acid Rap as more of a music-based album and less of a story-based album when compared to his previous mixtape.
+When asked to compare 10 Day to Acid Rap, Bennett said, "Acid Rap is just a whole different monster; it's me as an adult making great music instead of a kid trying to explain a story.
 It's less of a conceptual project.
 It's still very cohesive, storytelling-wise, and its own project.
 But it's more music-based than story-based this time.
-I'm still telling the story of what it's like coming out of high school, not going to college and my experience with LSD.
+I'm still telling the story of what it's like coming out of high school, not going to college, and my experience with LSD.
 The new music that I started listening to has got a really heavy Acid Jazz base to it.
 It's just really good songs; it's a collection of great songs, which is exactly what #10Day is.
 But it's more of just a really good album than a story."